ozoneplatform/ozp-iwc/1.1.19/tutorial/20_owfInit.md

 ---
-layout: tutorial
+layout: old_tutorial
 title: Application Setup
 category: owf
+tag: 1.1.19
 ---
 # Migration from OWF to IWC
 This tutorial is for developers who are migrating applications previously developed for the Ozone Widget Framework (OWF) to use IWC.
 This tutorial has the following prerequisites:

   1. [Quick Start](index.html)
   2. [Basic Data Sharing](01_dataApi.html)

 ## Overview
 This tutorial covers: